FixEight: Gameplay

 FixEight is a science fiction-themed vertically scrolling run and gun game similar to Out Zone, where players assume the role of one of the eight playable mercenaries through seven increasingly difficult stages, each with a boss at the end that must be fought before progressing any further, in an effort to exterminate the invading Gozzu alien race on planet Fortuna as the main objective.
 Players fight enemies on foot and move upward through the level.
 The players are also equipped with a number of "X" bombs capable of any enemy caught in its blast radius at the start, rendering players invincible for a brief period of time after using a bomb and the player's stock is refilled with "B" icons.

-Returning from Out Zone is its weapon system, albeit modified; Players are equipped with two main weapons at the beginning that can be upgraded by picking up "P" icons and switch between them at will by standind below a change panel but unlike its predecessor, each character has their own weapon set, as well as their own special weapon that is acquired through a "?" icon.
+Returning from Out Zone is its weapon system, albeit modified.
+Players are equipped with two main weapons at the beginning that can be upgraded by picking up "P" icons and switch between them at will by standing below a change panel but unlike its predecessor, each character has their own weapon set, as well as their own special weapon that is acquired through a "?" icon.
 Grabbing the "?" icon after obtaining the special weapon grants other attributes such as increasing the character's overall speed or shield.
 Other items like gold bars and gold statues can also be picked up for points.
 Omitted from its predecessor is the energy bar system where player had to remain aware of their depleting energy level.

 If a single player is downed, their character is immediately respawned at the location they died at, unlike its predecessor's checkpoint system.
 Getting hit by enemy fire, colliding against solid stage obstacles or falling off the stage will result in losing a life, as well as a penalty of decreasing the characters' firepower and speed to his original state and once all lives are lost, the game is over unless the players insert more credits into the arcade machine to continue playing.
 Although there is an ending, the game loops back to the first stage after completing the last stage as with previous titles from Toaplan, with the second loop increasing the difficulty and enemies fire denser bullet patterns, in addition to spawning extra bullets when destroyed (sometimes called 'suicide bullets' or 'ricochet effect').
 Defeating the second loop results in being sent back to the first stage, starting the third loop.